Introduction

 Upwork Cons:

-Case Study: Freelancers on Both Platforms
+Case Studies: Freelancers on both platforms

 Example 1: Daniel (Graphic Designer)